major macro economic indicators

 External vulnerability and conditional international financial support

-Despite the reduction accorded by creditors in 2015-16 and the favourable impact of growth and the primary surplus, i.e. excluding interest, public debt still represented 60% of GDP at the end of 2018, with external debt accounting for 64% of the total and 70% of debt denominated in foreign currency, i.e. 38% and 42% of GDP respectively.
+Despite the reduction accorded by creditors in 2015-16 and the favourable impact of growth and the primary surplus, i.e. excluding interest, public debt still represented 64% of GDP at the end of 2018, with external debt accounting for 62% of the total and 70% of debt denominated in foreign currency, i.e. 39% and 42% of GDP respectively.
 Debt should continue to be reduced at a measured pace, despite the insistence of international financial institutions that fiscal consolidation be a condition of their assistance.
 In the context of the conflict in the eastern regions (Donetsk and Lugansk), which are controlled by Russian-backed separatists, military spending will remain high (8% of GDP).
 In addition, the privatisations planned for 2019 are likely to attract few foreign investors, although some good deals may be possible despite the entry into force of a new law in June 2018 aimed at greater transparency.
-Moreover, if the private share is added in, the external debt to GDP ratio climbs to 100%.
+Moreover, if the private share is added in, the external debt to GDP ratio climbs to 88%.
 In 2019, debt payments could amount to USD 15 billion (11% of GDP).
 A spell of weakness for the hryvnia would add to the bill.
-The current account deficit will persist, as revenues from road and gas transit, as well as remittances from expatriates in Poland and Russia (4% of GDP), are not enough to offset debt interest (6%) and the trade deficit (7%).
+The current account deficit will persist, as employee compensations and expatriate remittances, combined with revenues from road and gas transit (8.8% of GDP in total), are not enough to offset debt interest (6%) and the trade deficit (9.6%).

 Uncertainty about reforms and conflict in the east of the country